Buyer’s Guide: Multitools

 1. BEST OVERALL: Gerber Suspension Multi-Plier

-4. BEST FOR EVERY DAY: Victorinox Swiss Army Midnite Manager @Work
+4. BEST FOR EVERY DAY: Victorinox Midnite Manager @Work

-The most famous multitool in the world—once used as a survival tool for soldiers—now includes an extra for the digital age: a removable 16GB USB flash drive for USB-C or USB-A ports.
+One of the most famous multitools in the world—once used as a survival tool for soldiers—now includes an extra for the digital age: a removable 16GB USB flash drive for USB-C or USB-A ports.
 With its other practical features—a LED light, ballpoint pen, small blade, scissors, bottle opener, Phillips screwdriver, second screwdriver, wire stripper, and nail file, all on a key ring—the Swiss Army offers something for everyone.
-Buy now.

 6. BEST FOR WALLETS: Wallet Ninja

-7. BEST TOOLBOX SUBSTITUTE: Sheffield Premium 14-in-1 Multitool
+7. HONORABLE MENTION: Sheffield Premium 14-in-1 Hammer Tool

 This multitool offers just what most others are missing—a hammer.
 Even better, the head of the hammer actually does the work of two additional tools; its halved design enables it to be used as pliers or as wire cutters.
 Eight more tools fold right into the handle—large and small slotted screwdrivers, a Phillips head screwdriver, knife, serrated knife, bottle/can opener, wire stripper, and a soft file.
 If you’re not very handy and rarely take on projects around the house, this popular 14-in-1 may be the one and only tool you need.